 - One thing that has circulated around the various pages are questions regarding the small size of Shang's unit which, upon close examination, is barely platoon strength (by modern force organization standards).
 His father, a General, leads a much larger unit of Mounted Infantry note .
 Basically, Shang, a Captain, is leading a support contingent of this larger force.
 What's the evidence?
 Watch the training sequence and notice how the trainees are basically getting lots of practice in with cannons and bows, but very little with close combat (beyond some basic hand-to-hand training and calisthenics).
 During the mountain battle, Shang orders everyone to save the cannons, as well as ordering everyone to get out of range of the arrows, which is something regular line infantry NEVER do when attacked (they usually close the distance or seek cover).
 Support units are trained to fall back and avoid direct contact where possible, but once they get set up, the party begins.
 In short, and in modern terms, the unit that Mulan is part of is basically a Mortar Detachment of Shang Sr.'s Mounted Infatry Brigade... all of which is going up against a Hun army of ten thousand strong...

-- I was listening to the song "A Girl Worth Fighting For" and there's a line where Yao tells Ping/Mulan, "And the local girls thought you were quite the charmer."
+- I was listening to the song "A Girl Worth Fighting For" and there's a line where Yao tells Ping/Mulan, "Bet the local girls thought you were quite the charmer."
 Of course Ping is a charmer!
 It's Mulan, a woman who can relate to these other women.
 Think about it.
-Ping treats women the way Mulan wants to be treated: he doesn't have the misogynistic views of his comrades because Mulan knows what it's like to be on the receiving end of these beliefs, and he doesn't get caught up in the "manly ways [that] are sure to thrill her" antics the other guys pull because Mulan isn't impressed by it.
+Ping treats women the way Mulan wants to be treated: "he" doesn't have the sexist views of "his" comrades because Mulan knows what it's like to be on the receiving end of these beliefs, and "he" doesn't get caught up in the "manly ways [that] are sure to thrill her" antics the other guys pull because Mulan isn't impressed and knows that other women won't be either.